christianacca/web-api-starter/docs/add-application.md

    ```

    * Browse to the URL printed above to verify the app is running correctly.
 You should see the default asp.net core sample app page

+## 5. Adjust dev script to deploy new azure container app

+1. Add new azure container app to the [deploy.ps1](../tools/dev-scripts/deploy.ps1) script

+   * Copy the section `# ----------- Deploy API to Azure container apps -----------` adjusting for the new container app.
+     EG:

+     ```pwsh
+     # ----------- Deploy App to Azure container apps -----------
+     $app = $convention.SubProducts.App
+     $appParams = @{
+       Name                =   $app.Primary.ResourceName
+       ResourceGroup       =   $appResourceGroup
+       Image               =   '{0}.azurecr.io/{1}:{2}' -f $convention.ContainerRegistries.Dev.ResourceName, $app.ImageName, $BuildNumber
+       EnvVarsObject       =   @{
+         'ApplicationInsights__AutoCollectActionArgs' = $true
+       }
+       HealthRequestPath   =   $app.DefaultHealthPath
+       TestRevision        =   $true
+     }
+     $appAca = ./tools/dev-scripts/create-aca-revision.ps1 @appParams -InfA Continue -EA Stop
+     ```

+   * Print the url of the new container app.
+EG:

+     ```pwsh
+     Write-Host "App Url: https://$($appAca.configuration.ingress.fqdn)" -ForegroundColor Yellow
+     ```

+2. Deploy azure container app

+   1. Build the solution, publishing docker image:

+      ```pwsh
+      az login
+      # 'CC - Visual Studio Enterprise' subscription id: 402f88b4-9dd2-49e3-9989-96c788e93372
+      az account set --subscription xxxxxxxx-xxxx-xxxxxxxxx-xxxxxxxxxxxx
+      ./tools/dev-scripts/build.ps1 -DockerPush -InfA Continue
+      ```
+      * **IMPORTANT**: You will need to have docker engine installed and running on your machine in order to build and push the images
+      * When prompted for build number, enter value such as `0.0.7`, picking a value that is higher than the last build number

+   2. Deploy application stack:

+      ```pwsh
+      # IMPORTANT: You will likely need to connected to the office VPN in order to satisfy the firewall rules configured in the Azure SQL db
+      # 'CC - Visual Studio Enterprise' subscription id: 402f88b4-9dd2-49e3-9989-96c788e93372
+      ./tools/dev-scripts/deploy.ps1 -InfA Continue -Login -SubscriptionId xxxxxxxx-xxxx-xxxxxxxxx-xxxxxxxxxxxx
+      ````

+      * When prompted for build number, enter the same value you provided above when building the solution

+   3. Test that it worked by browsing to the "App health Url" printed to the console